 - 2 cups bean sprouts

-- For garnish: 2 limes, sliced + 1 cup fresh cilantro, chopped
+- 2 limes, sliced + 1 cup fresh cilantro, chopped

 - To make the sauce combine broth, sunflower seed butter, chili sauce, maple syrup or agave, ginger, garlic, salt and pepper in a small saucepan over low heat until sauce becomes smooth and well blended.
 Stir frequently to avoid burning and to help de-clump the sauce.
 Set aside.